Emilinya/emilie.moe/preprocessor/content/blog/omega_optimizer/optimization.md

 To begin estimating our uncertainties, we must make some assumptions.
 Namely, we assume our results $f_i$ are related to the positions $x_i$ by the relation
 $$
-  f_i = f(x_i, \mathbf{a}^*) + e_i,
+  f_i = f(x_i, \boldsymbol{\theta}^*) + e_i,
 $$
-where $\mathbf{a}^*$ are the optimal parameters and $e_i$ are some unknown errors resulting from, for instance, imprecise measurements.
+where $\boldsymbol{\theta}^*$ are the optimal parameters and $e_i$ are some unknown errors resulting from, for instance, imprecise measurements.
 Further, we assume that the $e_i$-values are independent, meaning they don't depend on each other, and that they follow a normal distribution with a mean of zero and an unknown variance $\sigma^2$.
 This is not always true, but the central limit theorem guarantees that the errors will be approximately normally distributed if we have a large amount of data points.

 #### Covariance